WBSO – Allowance for wage costs related to Research & Development (R&D)

 The WBSO is a tax facility that provides partial compensation for wage costs related to R&D, by reducing the payroll tax to be paid.
 The reduction on wage costs related to R&D could be as high as 32% and even increases up to 40% for start-ups.

-WBSO can be requested for R&D activities that are technically new to your company and consist of:
+An application under the WBSO is possible for R&D activities that are technically new to your company and concern:

-- Research on the technical and organisational feasibility of an R&D project
+- technical and organisational feasibility studies for R&D projects;